Citation, DOI & article data

-Many authors prefer the term annular fissure over annular tear, as the latter seems to imply acute injury 1,2.
-In the setting of severe trauma with disruption of the disk, then the term disk rupture should be used.
-The term annular gap (referring to a relatively wide annular fissure) is non-standard 2.
+Many authors prefer the term "annular fissure" over "annular tear", as the latter seems to imply acute injury 1,2.
+In the setting of severe trauma with disruption of the disc, the term "disc rupture" should be used.
+The term "annular gap" (referring to a relatively wide annular fissure) is non-standard 2.

 Annular fissures may be radial, transverse or concentric in orientation.
 The fissure may involve all layers or only some.
-The distinction is difficult if no disk extrusion is seen.
+The distinction is difficult if no disc extrusion is seen.

 - 1. Costello RF, Beall DP.
 Nomenclature and standard reporting terminology of intervertebral disk herniation.
 Magn Reson Imaging Clin N Am.
 2007;15 (2): 167-74, v-vi. doi:10.1016/j.mric.2006.12.001 - Pubmed citation

 - 2. Fardon DF, Williams AL, Dohring EJ et-al. Lumbar disc nomenclature: version 2.0: Recommendations of the combined task forces of the North American Spine Society, the American Society of Spine Radiology and the American Society of Neuroradiology.
 Spine J. 2014;14 (11): . doi:10.1016/j.spinee.2014.04.022 - Pubmed citation

 - 3. Suthar P. MRI Evaluation of Lumbar Disc Degenerative Disease.
 JCDR.
 2015;9(4):TC04-9. doi:10.7860/jcdr/2015/11927.5761 - Pubmed